 This reduces reliance on multiple settlement layers.

 The real advantage here is automation.
-Think about it, rather than relying on intermediaries and administrative workflows, key equity functions can run automatically in the background, making transactions faster, more transparent, and potentially far more efficient for investors and issuers alike.
+Rather than relying on intermediaries and administrative workflows, key equity functions can run automatically, making transactions faster, more transparent, and more efficient for investors and issuers.

 The main thing is that they need to operate within securities regulations.
 The structure usually looks a lot like traditional capital markets, except it uses blockchain as the issuance and settlement layer.
 Here’s who can launch tokenized stocks: